Try Vietnamese foods once, and you cannot wait for the next time since every dish in this distinctive culinary culture tastes phenomenal.

 38. Ca Phe Sua Da (Vietnamese Iced Milk Coffee)

-This Vietnamese specialty drink is not missed if you are a coffee connoisseur.
+If you are a coffee connoisseur, you should not miss this Vietnamese specialty drink.
 A coffee filter is needed to make authentic Vietnamese coffee, which miraculously helps preserve the ground seed’s robust and profound bitterness.

 Pouring hot water into the filter just before drinking an iced milk coffee is the most pleasing way to enjoy it.
 Then, calmly wait for each drop of coffee to gently fall.

-When the powerful fragrance of coffee fills the room, it is a pleasing sensation that makes you feel strangely revived.
+When the powerful fragrance of coffee fills the room, it is a pleasing sensation that instantly energizes you.

 This is how to enjoy and create authentic Vietnamese coffee.